-- Possess while afield a validated bear carcass tag unless that person is also in possession of the legally killed bear corresponding to it. - Possess while hunting or afield more than one copy of a unique carcass tag. - Possess, borrow or loan another's license, permit or tag. - If a backup shooter kills a bear that was shot, but not killed, by the Class A bear license holder, it is still the Class A bear license holder's responsibility to validate that carcass tag.
+- Possess or transport a bear carcass unless also in possession of the validated carcass tag. - Possess while afield a validated bear carcass tag unless that person is also in possession of the legally killed bear corresponding to it. - Possess while hunting or afield more than one copy of a unique carcass tag. - Possess, borrow or loan another's license, permit or tag. - If a backup shooter kills a bear that was shot, but not killed, by the Class A bear license holder, it is still the Class A bear license holder's responsibility to validate that carcass tag.